Armistead Maupin’s Tales of the City, The MusicalLibretto by Jeff Whitty

 In Conversation: Mx Justin Vivian Bond

 A.C.T. artistic director Pam MacKinnon is joined by Tony Award nominee Mx.
 Justin Vivian Bond—who made history as the first actor who identifies as transgender to play a trans character on Broadway when they took on the role of Mrs. Madrigal for the one-night-only 2017 benefit concert of Armistead Maupin’s Tales of the City, The Musical.
-The discussion will address the casting of cis-male and cis-female actors in trans roles in theater, the broadening evolution and practices over the past decade within the industry and will highlight the importance of trans representation and diversity in theater.
+The discussion addresses the casting of cis-male and cis-female actors in trans roles in theater, the broadening evolution and practices over the past decade within the industry and highlights the importance of trans representation and diversity in theater.

 A portion of ticket sales for Tales of the City will be donated to The Transgender District and the Transgender-Variant & Intersex Justice Project (TGIJP).

 To learn more or make a donation of your own, visit: